xcart/xcart-docs/_pages/kb_en/look_and_feel/basic_skin_changes/add_vendor_name.md

 ```
 {% note info %}

-The method `getVendorCompanyName()` is defined in the following file:
+The method `getVendorCompanyName()` is defined in the following file at approx. line 355:

 ```
-classes/XLite/Module/XC/MultiVendor/Model/Profile.php, around line 355
+classes/XLite/Module/XC/MultiVendor/Model/Profile.php
 ```
 {% endnote %}